-"uniform scale" means the uniform scale of fines for the time being in force under the Uniform Scale of Fines (Bailiwick of Guernsey) Law, 1989q, and other expressions have the same meanings as in the Law.
+"uniform scale" means the uniform scale of fines for the time being in force under the Uniform Scale of Fines (Bailiwick of Guernsey) Law, 1989n,

-- (2) A reference to an enactment is to that enactment as from time to time amended, repealed and replaced, extended or applied by or under any other enactment. - (3) In these Regulations, unless the context requires otherwise words and expressions importing the neuter gender include the masculine and the feminine. - (4) The Interpretation (Guernsey) Law, 1948r applies to the interpretation of these Regulations.
+- (2) A reference to an enactment is to that enactment as from time to time amended, repealed and replaced, extended or applied by or under any other enactment. - (3) In these Regulations, unless the context requires otherwise words and expressions importing the neuter gender include the masculine and the feminine. - (4) The Interpretation (Guernsey) Law, 1948 applies to the interpretation of these Regulations.